-Service area includes the following counties: Allendale, Bamberg, Barnwell, Colleton, Dorchester, and Hampton.
-Source: South Carolina Higher Education Statistical Abstract 2008 As indicated in Table 7.2-3, USC Salkehatchie extends its resources outward to the communities the campus serves.
+Service area includes the following counties: Allendale, Bamberg, Barnwell, Colleton, and Hampton.
+Note, 2009, 2010 & 2011 census estimate data unavailable.
+Source: South Carolina Higher Education Statistical Abstract 2010

+As indicated in Table 7.2-6, USC Salkehatchie extends its resources outward to the communities the campus serves.
 Community outreach and involvement plays a major role in the campus accomplishing its mission.
 In particular, Salkehatchie has been recognized as a leader for rural leadership development through the Salkehatchie Leadership Institute.
-The Salkehatchie Healthy Communities Collaborative, of which USC Salkehatchie is a lead partner in conjunction with the Sisters of Charity Foundation in South Carolina, is also based on the Salkehatchie campus.
-This grant-funded program consists of state and local representatives in the health care field who are working together to address major health issues in Allendale County.
-The collaborative is considered by funders as a potential model for other poor rural communities to emulate and was recognized by HRSA as one of eight "best practices".
 The nursing initiative between USC Columbia and USC Salkehatchie is considered as a potential model for addressing the rural nursing shortage throughout the state.
 The Salkehatchie Arts Center provides partial employment for artisans throughout the region.

-Table 7.2-3 USC Salkehatchie Collaborations
+Table 7.2-6 USC Salkehatchie Collaborations